 Migrate from Railway to Self-Hosted

 Railway and Temps share the same deployment model — Git push, auto-detect, run in containers.
-If your app deploys on Railway it will deploy on Temps with minimal changes.
+If your app deploys on Railway it deploys on Temps with minimal changes.
 The main difference is databases: Railway provides managed Postgres; on Temps you bring your own or use Temps's managed database service.

 Applications